nuagex/nuagex-labs/0830-VNS-Monitoring-Generic/README.md

 Example: ```docker run -t -v ~/.ssh:/root/.ssh -v `pwd`/cats:/home/tests cats -X  /home/tests```

 Here, the hosts `${HOME}/.ssh` folder contents is exposed to the CATS container and mounted there as `/root/.ssh` directory.
-This means, that the `id_rsa` key on the local host will be available to the CATS container by the `/root/.ssh/id_rsa` path, and this path should be configured on line [82](./cats/vars.robot#L82) of the variables file.
+This means, that the `id_rsa` key on the local host will be available to the CATS container by the `/root/.ssh/id_rsa` path, and this path should be configured on line [48](./cats/vars.robot#L82) of the variables file.

 ## Starting configuration process
 The configuration process will handle all the heavy-lifting of the lab configuration.
-Starting with overlay objects creation, going through NSG bootstrap and activation, finishing with VNFs creation and deployment.

 To launch the configuration sequence a user needs to download CATS to their machine or use CATS in a container.